SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

                         content:
                           -
                             type: text
-                            text: 'In order to guarantee accommodations, accessibility requests should be submitted by September 28, 2022'
+                            text: 'In order to guarantee accommodations, accessibility requests should be submitted by October 3, 2023'
           -
             type: listItem
             content: